cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/TUTORIAL.md

 1. Click `Next`

-1. In the next step leave the first commit selected and click `Next`
+1. In the next step leave the first commit selected

+1. Click `Next`

+1. Check the box for `Create a random route` in the `Route` section

-1. In the next step leave all overrides as they are and click `Deploy` to kick it off
+1. Click `Deploy` to kick it off

-1. Wait for the Deployment to complete by viewing the logs, the below line should be shown
+1. Wait for the Deployment to complete by viewing the logs.
+The below line should be shown
    ```
    #0   running   2020-10-19T14:35:03Z   0.0%   0 of 16M   0 of 64M
    ```